sonrabakarim/barlkk/_posts/2016-12-28-telltale-signs-your-react-app-isnt-seo-friendly.md

 As you may or may not be aware NPM and React have caused a Cambrian explosion in the number of [Awesome React Boilerplates](/awesome-react-boilerplates/).
 But did you know many of those boilerplates and the web apps that build upon them aren't at all SEO friendly, and possibly even [invisible to Google](https://github.com/davezuko/react-redux-starter-kit/issues/819)?
 Sites experiencing SEO issues are more likely to be buried deeper in Search results and unlikely to see the Organic visitors they'd otherwise enjoy sans marketing efforts.

 In this post we'll explore some of the telltale signs your React app isn't SEO friendly.
-Don't hold your breath.

 ## Identify SEO Issues